-Effective July 19, 2011, the Corporation completed a refinancing of its existing bank credit facilities (the "Bank Facility") and issued senior secured notes payable (the "Notes") in order to secure long-term financing to support its investment in Great Lakes fleet renewal and the ULG Transaction.
+Effective July 19, 2011, the Corporation completed a refinancing of its existing bank credit facilities (the "Bank Facility") and issued senior secured notes payable (the "Notes") in order to secure long-term financing to support its investment in Great Lakes fleet renewal and the buy-out of its domestic dry-bulk partner.

-The Bank Facility consists of a \$150,000 senior secured revolving bank credit facility due July 19, 2016 with a syndicate of six banks.
+The Bank Facility consists of a \$150,000 senior secured revolving bank credit facility due July 19, 2016 provided by a syndicate of six banks.
 The Bank Facility bears interest at rates that are based on the Corporation's ratio of senior debt to earnings before interest, taxes and amortization and ranges from 175 to 275 basis points above bankers' acceptance or LIBOR rates.